questdb/questdb.io/docs/api/java.md

 ```java title="Example of execution context"
 final SqlExecutionContextImpl ctx = new SqlExecutionContextImpl(engine, 1);
 ```

-Second argument is the number of threads that will be helping to execute SQLs.
-Unless you are bulding another QuestDB server this value should always be 1.
+The second argument is the number of threads that will be helping to execute SQL statements.
+Unless you are building another QuestDB server, this value should always be 1.

 #### New SqlCompiler instance and blank table